hicapacity/hicapacity-site/membership.markdown

 **What is Provided**

 * Space to work on software/hardware projects.
 Soldering is allowed.
-* A limited amount of storage space to store your projects.
+* A limited amount of storage space to store your projects
-* Comfortable chairs and tables.
+* Comfortable chairs and tables
-* Whiteboards.
+* Whiteboards
 * A community of people that want to do things!
 * Space for holding talks and other events
 * High-speed wireless internet
 * Access to all public events and access to any member only events
-* Mini fridge and access to the building's larger kitchen with a microwave
+* Shared kitchen with sink, refrigerator, and Keurig

 **Equipment Available**